Nufsatislam/Applied_Statistics_Examples/README.md

 Applied Statistics Examples
 ================

-Final projects of the [Specialization in Statistics with R](https://www.coursera.org/specializations/statistics), which is taught online by Duke University in Coursera.
+Final projects of the [Specialization in Statistics with R](https://www.coursera.org/specializations/statistics), which is taught online by Duke University on Coursera.

 The specialization has four courses, of which I have completed three.
 I share in the corresponding folders the data, R code, the generated `.md` report, as well as my course certificate.